 The Bayh-Dole Act requires federal agencies to use a standard patent rights clause in funding agreements with universities, nonprofits, and small businesses.
 The patent rights clauses are not set out in the law but rather in the implementing regulations.
 Each time a university receives federal funds in the form of a grant, contract, or cooperative agreement, a federal funding agreement is created that includes a standard patent rights clause.
 For federal grants, the funding agreement is at 2 CFR 200 and the IP clauses are sections 315 and 316.
 That’s how Bayh-Dole gets to universities–universities formally agree to terms in federal contracts.
 Bayh-Dole *does not apply to universities directly*.

-As part of the standard patent rights clause (at 37 CFR 401.14(a)(f)(2)), universities agree to require written agreements of research and technical personnel to disclose patentable inventions, sign paperwork to allow patent applications to be filed, and sign paperwork to establish the government’s rights in inventions they make–either assignment or a non-exclusive license.
-Universities as a general practice do not comply with this requirement and instead demand assignment of inventions to the university.
+As part of the standard patent rights clause (at 37 CFR 401.14(f)(2)), universities agree to require written agreements of research and technical personnel to fully disclose (not the same as reporting an invention has been made) patentable inventions that the university owns (subject inventions–patentable inventions that have been assigned to the university or the university may claim equitable ownership of), sign paperwork to allow patent applications to be filed, and sign paperwork to establish the government’s rights in inventions they make–either assignment or a non-exclusive license.
+Universities as a general practice do not comply with this written agreement requirement and instead demand assignment of inventions to the university, using policy, employment agreement, or a patent agreement–but never the written agreement required by the standard patent rights clause.
+University administrators say their substitute agreements do the same thing–but they don’t.
+As one director of a university technology transfer office once told me when I asked why the university did not comply with the written agreement requirement–“we won’t do that until a federal agency tells us we have to.”

 Bayh-Dole has nothing to do with work that is not patentable and nothing to do with work that is outside the “planned and committed” activities under a grant.
+And nothing to do with inventions that a contractor does not own.
 Thus, if inventive software is not in the RFP or the proposal or the statement of work, then it’s not part of the planned and committed activities.
 See 37 CFR 401.1 for the full discussion of scope.
 The regulations anticipate that contractors will attempt to exclude inventions from standard patent rights clause obligations.
-Instead, as a general practice, university licensing officers aim to *expand* the scope.
-Doing so gives them (so they argue) claim to ownership of a wider range of inventions “by operation of federal law.”
-The Supreme Court in Stanford v Roche threw out the universities’ interpretation of the law, but the universities for the most part only made their claims on inventions (and most anything else) even more demanding.
+Instead, as a general practice, university licensing officers aim to *expand* the scope–to make more things fall within the scope of federal funding so they can (again misrepresenting Bayh-Dole) claim that federal law requires assignment of the “invention” even if university policy doesn’t.
+The Supreme Court in Stanford v Roche threw out the universities’ interpretation of Bayh-Dole, but the universities in response made their claims policy claims on inventions (and most anything else) even more demanding–still citing the Stanford v Roche decision!
+See, for instance, Cornell.
 A summary of the key passages of the ruling is here.
+A detailed discussion of the written agreement is here, in a discussion of Yale’s non-compliance.

 Clearly, open source is entirely consistent with Bayh-Dole.
 A university may obtain patents on federally supported inventions embodied in code and deploy the code under a compliant open source license–Apache 2.0, for instance, or Eclipse or GPL 3.0.

 If the code does not embody a patentable invention, then for federal grants to universities 2 CFR 200.315(b) and (d)-(e) control–copyright and data rights.
+Nothing to do with Bayh-Dole.
 Neither is incompatible with open source software distribution, regardless of whether the university ends up claiming copyrights in the code.
 Section 315(e) is especially interesting for open source, as is section 316.
 Section 315(e) requires the university to use the property (“intangible assets”–including copyrights and patents) for the “originally-authorized purpose.”
 Section 316 goes further: if the university claims to acquire inventions from researchers supported by federal funds as a *condition of employment*, then the university is acquiring the rights to patent applications and patents *with federal funds obtained under the funding agreement*.
 Section 316 requires the property “to be held in trust by the recipient [i.e., the university] as a trustee for the beneficiaries of the project or program under which the property was acquired or improved.”
 If a grant proposal includes an expectation of open source distribution, the university, if it becomes the owner of patents or copyrights in the code, is obligated by the funding agreement to support that open source distribution.
-As a matter of general practice, however, university licensing personnel ignore these provisions.
+As a matter of general practice, however, university licensing personnel ignore these provisions, so software developers have to be wary and plan accordingly.

 In short, Bayh-Dole formally is a non-issue for open source.